fockee/fockee.github.io/index.md

 This guy really enjoys seminars and is open to discussions.

 - Feature Learning Seminar (2022 spring) on papers:
-    - the Tensor Program series, by [Greg Yang](https://www.microsoft.com/en-us/research/people/gregyang/).
+    - the Tensor Program series, by [Greg Yang](https://www.microsoft.com/en-us/research/people/gregyang/), et al.

 - High Dimensional Statistics Seminar (2021 fall) on textbooks:
     - [High-Dimensional Statistics: A Non-Asymptotic Viewpoint][4], by Martin J. Wainwright.